Skip to main content

 4. Connect the proof to the opportunity

-Evidence becomes stronger when the reader sees why it matters.
-Tie the example to the job, program, placement, scholarship, or next step.
+Evidence is more convincing when the reader understands why it matters.
+Connect each example to the job, program, internship, scholarship, or next step the candidate wants.

 See how it sounds